-M24 – MAR30918 Certificate III in Maritime Operations (Master up to 24m Near Coastal)
+M24 – MAR30921 Certificate III in Maritime Operations (Master up to 24m Near Coastal)

-This qualification is for people who require a commercial licence to skipper fishing or trading vessels up to 24 metres in length within 200 nautical miles from the coast or act as Watchkeeper or Chief Mate on larger vessels.
+This qualification is for people who require a commercial licence to skipper a vessel up to 24 metres in length within 200 nautical miles from the coast or act as Watchkeeper or Chief Mate on larger vessels.

 The course covers theoretical and practical knowledge of the following: